Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: Data sharing

-In order to increase transparency of our study we share the raw data of COHERENT CsI[Na] QF measurements together with a short technical note providing discussion of certain analysis details, benchmark values and plots.
-The data release is under preparation at the time of publication of the pre-print.
+In order to increase transparency of our study we intend to share the raw data of COHERENT CsI[Na] QF measurements together with a short technical note providing discussion of certain analysis details and benchmark values.
+The data release is under preparation and will be published shortly after this work.